qeaml/nwge-docs/data/Bundle.md

 The user may overwrite files in your game's bundles via mods. *TODO: Link to a page on mods.*

+You can see a list of bundle engine objects with the `d.bundleList` console command.

 The `nwge::data::Bundle` class is defined in the `<nwge/data/bundle.hpp>` header.
 Bundle engine objects use object IDs with type `4`.